ilbers/isar/doc/user_manual.md

  - `meta` - Core Isar layer which contains basic functionality.
  - `meta-isar` - Product template layer.
 It demonstrates Isar's features.
 Also this layer can be used to create your projects.

-### local.conf
+### `local.conf`

-This file contains variables that will be exported to `bitbake` environment and will be processed in recipes.
-The default Isar configuration uses the following variables:
+This file contains variables that will be exported to the BitBake environment and may be referenced in recipes.

+Among other things, `local.conf` defines the configurations to generate the images for.

+If BitBake is called with image targets (e.g., `isar-image-base`), the following variables define the default configuration to build for:

+ - `MACHINE` - The board to build for (e.g., `qemuarm`, `rpi`).
+BitBake looks for conf/multiconfig/${MACHINE}.conf in every layer.

+ - `DISTRO` - The distro to use (e.g., `debian-wheezy`, `raspbian-jessie`).
+   BitBake looks for conf/distro/${DISTRO}.conf in every layer.

+ - `DISTRO_ARCH` - The Debian architecture to build for (e.g., `armhf`).

+If BitBake is called with multiconfig targets (e.g., `multiconfig:qemuarm:isar-image-base`), the following variable defines all supported configurations:

- - `BBMULTICONFIG` - The list of the machines to include the respective configuration files.
-If this option is omitted, user has to manually define the pair `MACHINE`/`DISTRO` for specific target.
+ - `BBMULTICONFIG` - The list of the complete configuration definition files.
+   BitBake looks for conf/multiconfig/<CONFIG>.conf in every layer.
+Every configuration must define `MACHINE`, `DISTRO` and `DISTRO_ARCH`.

+Some other variables include:

  - `IMAGE_INSTALL` - The list of custom packages to build and install to target image, please refer to relative chapter for more information.
  - `BB_NUMBER_THREADS` - The number of `bitbake` jobs that can be run in parallel.
 Please set this option according your host CPU cores number.